gbinal/p-o-d.github.com/catalog.md

 Presentation
 ------------

 Agencies must have present a table/list of each dataset in the /data page.
 The /data pages will serve as the authoritative source of agency publicly available data.
 The page there must be populated with the a list of datasets.
-The presentation of this page must contain a table/list of the data in the agencies catalog with at least the following attributes;
+The presentation of this page must contain a table/list of the data in the agencies catalog with at least the following attributes:

 * Dataset name
 * Dataset description